GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ```

 ### a) Integrate with `wandb` (for experiment tracking)
 Your first task is to edit the finetuning code (`finetune_contact_map.py`).
 Fill in the sections marked `TODO` to integrate Weights & Biases (`wandb`) for experiment tracking.
 Then run finetuning with `python finetune_contact_map.py`.
-If you have successfully
+You can refer to this documentation when learning about wandb [Getting Started with Weights & Biases](https://docs.wandb.ai/quickstart/).

-### b) Run Finetuning
+### b) Run Finetuning & Evaluation

 Activate your `evo2` environment and run the fine-tuning script.
-Remember to set your model cache path.
+The lines below loads cuda and sets the huggingface cache path to the shared folder.

 ```bash
 conda activate evo2